mhansen/graphviz-docs/_pages/04_resources.md

 Please <a href="mailto:erg@alum.mit.edu">send us</a> suggestions for additions to this list with, if possible, a recommendation as to appropriate category for the resource.

+<p>Graph drawing can be considered one of the tool sets used in analyzing data.
+Anyone interested in pursuing work in data science can find some helpful information <a href="https://www.mastersindatascience.org/careers/data-scientist/">here</a>.
 <h4><a name="graphical-interfaces">Graphical Interfaces</a></h4>

 <p>Interactive viewers.</p>